iamdtang/skaterdav85.github.io/_posts/2016-07-30-javascript-for-loop-vs-array-foreach.md

 ---
 layout: post
-title: Array forEach vs. the for Loop in JavaScript
+title: The for Loop vs. forEach in JavaScript
 date: 2016-07-30
-description: TBA
+description: If you're new to JavaScript, you may be wondering what the difference is between using a classic `for` loop versus using the `forEach()` method on arrays.
+In this post, I'd like to discuss why you might want to choose one over the other.
 keywords: for vs forEach, forEach vs for, forEach, for loop, javascript, looping, js, Array.prototype.forEach vs for
 ---

 If you're new to JavaScript, you may be wondering what the difference is between using a classic `for` loop versus using the `forEach()` method on arrays.
-In this post, I'd like to explain how each of these work, and why you might want to choose one over the other.
+In this post, I'd like to review how each of these work and discuss why you might want to choose one over the other.

 ## The Mechanics